Henriot Quimper faience pottery

 The two major factories, Eloury and Dumaine, merged in the early 1900's to form the Henriot factory, and the Bousquet factory was sold to Jules Verlingue and retained the name Grande Maison HB.
 In 1968, the son of Verlingue purchased the Henriot factory and merged them under the name Les Faienceries de Quimper, and under one roof at the HB factory, although each preserved its own forms, designs, clients, and signature marks.

 In 1983, bad management and French laws intervened to force bankruptcy.
 The factory employed 250 people, but there was not enough work for all of them.
 Under French law, one cannot lay off workers without filing for bankruptcy.
-The owner Verlingue filed for bankruptcy, and then tried to hire back 150 employees to reopen.
+The owner Verlingue filed for bankruptcy and then tried to hire back 150 employees to reopen.
 The workers, who were unionized, vehemently opposed this move and succeeded in closing down the factory forcing him to declare bankruptcy again.
 The bankruptcy court then took over and put the factory up for sale.
 It was finally purchased in 1984 by Paul and Sarah Janssens of Stonington, Connecticut, who were the U.S. importers at the time.
 The factory reopened officially on March 14, 1984 and is enjoying an incredible rebirth with sales outnumbering demand.
 It employs today over 150 people both in France and the U.S.

 Marks should act as an adjunct to your opinion; for example, there is a German HB mark and a French AP mark that look virtually identical to those used by Quimper factories.
-The decoration, mold and colors tell you the whole truth; the mark is just verification of what the decoration, mold and colors are saying.
+The decoration, mold, and colors tell you the whole truth; the mark is just verification of what the decoration, mold, and colors are saying.

 In general, older pieces are often not marked; but if you come across a brightly decorated piece that isn't marked, it's most likely of post-WW II production.
+Early original pieces are very rare and those can be seen in museums or fine private collections.
+The vast majority of "antique" Quimper at antiques fairs nowadays are recent reproductions.

 Where the piece is marked is not an indication of age.
 In general, the more involved the mark, the newer the piece.
 The marks are hand-painted; each one will be different.